-The Corporation's Annual Audited Consolidated Financial Statements for the year ended December 31, 2014 included in the Corporation's Annual Report filed under National Instrument 51-102 - Continuous Disclosure Obligations, portions of which are incorporated by reference in this AIF, have been audited by Ernst & Young LLP.
-Ernst & Young LLP, Montréal, Québec, is the external auditor who prepared the Auditors' Report to Shareholders.
+The Corporation's Annual Audited Consolidated Financial Statements for the year ended December 31, 2015 included in the Corporation's Annual Report filed under National Instrument 51-102 - Continuous Disclosure Obligations, portions of which are incorporated by reference in this AIF, have been audited by Ernst & Young LLP.
 Ernst & Young LLP is independent of the Corporation within the meaning of the Code of Ethics of the Ordre des comptables professionnels agréés du Québec.